-Falling in love with broken things
+Falling in Love with Broken Things

-Moving outward geographically from the nucleus of family, countryside and school, to university years and further to a wider world beyond Ireland.
-A skilful and sensitive poet who possesses a high degree of psychological insight and tact, and her portrayal of the emotional undercurrents between people is at the same time forceful and subtle.
-It is a first collection that will resonate with and delight readers, a book they won’t want to put down until they have finished it in one sitting.
+Alvy Carragher is a skilful and sensitive poet who, astonishing in someone so young, possesses a high degree of psychological insight and tact, and her portrayal of the emotional undercurrents between people is at the same time forceful and subtle.
+It is a first collection that will resonate with and delight readers, a book they won’t want to put down until they have finished it in one sitting."
+(Eva Bourke)

 The Carpenter's Daughter